luckydem/personal_blog/README.md

 5. **Authentication**
       I spent a bit of time with the same [google](https://cloud.google.com/appengine/docs/standard/python3/building-app) tutorial trying to get the authentication correct but I found that there were some recommendations in using npm modules etc for production and I didn't really want to start implementing that at this point - I felt it was detracting from getting the mvp working (I know I can implement it later if necessary when I want to add more features).

       I also searched the web for a python module that I could use for firebase authentication using google as well as email and password.
       The only library that I found was called pyrebase and it is like 9 years old and only limited to email and password authentication so I decided to use the firebase-auth-ui javascript library which worked well initially but then I realised that the styling was messing with tailwindcss and daisyui styling so I decided to implement it without the firebase-ui library.
       I achieved this all on the client side with JavaScript but I'm still not 100% sure if it is production safe.

       The next step is to only allow "registered" users to post.
 Currently I can just login with any google account which is not good.
 There are a few ways that I can think of to implement this.

       For starters, I'm going to just add a new data "kind" in the google datastore with one "user" entry and if the user_id matches the one in the database, allow the user to be authenticated.

       That means that I have to add a check for this in the `onAuthStateChanged` function - I haven't done this yet but I added some authentication checks in the python functions so even if a user is "logged in" according to firebase auth, the user will still not see "restricted" pages and data.

+      I've realised that using python / Flask with firebase plus using googles datastore seems a bit backwards.
+The intigration doesn't seem as fluid as I thought.
+I have learnt a lot though and I think my code is relatively secure

+      Okay so I'm going to have to change my approach and store the idToken on the server as part of flasks session - that way it cannot be hampered with and there is not "cookie" that can be messed with.
+Let me see if I can implement that.

 # Resources